oren/click/readme.md

 open localhost:3001/slides.html
 click on next (on index.html)

-you should see 'move slide next' in slides.html
+you should see 'move slide next' in the console of slides.html
 ```